 #13 Ancient Olympia

 Half a million people visit one of the most famous archaeological sites in Greece every year.
-The facility of the first Ancient Olympic Games is located on the Peloponnese Peninsula and is about four hours from Athens.
+The site of the first Ancient Olympic Games is located on the Peloponnese Peninsula and is about four hours from Athens.

 → More information about the ancient site of Olympia can be found in our separate article: Ancient Olympia